romkatv/zsh-bin/README.md

 If everything goes well, `zsh-5.8-${KERNEL}-${ARCH}.tar.gz` will appear in the current directory.
 This archive contains statically-linked, hermetic, relocatable Zsh 5.8.
-Installation of Zsh from the archive doesn't require libc, terminfo, ncurses or root access.
+Installation of Zsh from the archive doesn't require libc, ncurses, pcre, terminfo database or root access.
 As long as the target machine has a compatible CPU and kernel, it'll work.

 You can find built archives in [releases](https://github.com/romkatv/zsh-bin/releases).

 The build script stores source code tarballs that have been used during compilation in `./src`.
-If prior to building this directory already contains necessary tarballs and their content is as expected, the build script uses these tarballs instead of downloading them from the internet.
+If you run `build` again, it'll use these tarballs after verifying that their content is as expected.
+This way you avoid downloading the same tarballs over and over again when running `build` multiple times.

 ## How it works